chomupashchuk/empty-service-home-assistant/README.md

 ### Service: archive.file
 `none.none` is a dummy service that does nothing and can accept any number of attributes without any errors.

-#### attributes:
-- `file` is used to indicate file path. it is a mandatory attribute.
-- `target` is folder to store the archive in.
-It is an optional attribute.
-- `name` is the name of the archive (`.zip` to be added automatically).
-Default name is an UTC time.
-It is an optional attribute.

 #### Example 1
 ```
 service: none.none